Apple's iPad to fall behind Android as tablet war grows

 In the latest criticism from Wall Street, Jefferies analyst Peter Misek on Tuesday compared Apple to Blackberry saying the iPhone is now on the defensive against Samsung's devices.

-"Historically when handset makers fall out of favor (e.g., the Razr, Blackberry, HTC) they fall faster/further than expected," Misek said.
+"Historically when handset makers fall out of favour (e.g., the Razr, Blackberry, HTC) they fall faster/further than expected," Misek said.

 Now, IDC says Apple may begin losing some its lead on tablets as well, though it remains the top seller among manufacturers.